 Outfits are customizable, with a wide variety of kimono and yukata to choose from, and obi belts to go with them.
 You can even get a photoshoot done in your kimono, which makes for a great souvenir 🙂

 Over a traditional Japanese meal, you’ll be treated to a two-hour performance by a maiko.
 It’s also your chance to chat with them, and take a photo to immortalize the meeting.

 Join a Japanese Tea Ceremony with a Tea Master

 Learn the art of preparing and serving tea in a machiya (a traditional wooden house) with a private tea ceremony.
 You’ll witness the methodical process that goes into preparing matcha tea, and even receive lessons on sitting posture and wearing kimonos as well.

 Taking in Kyoto’s best doesn’t have to break the bank.
-Here are a few things to do that can be lots of fun, yet don’t cost a thing.
+Here are a few things to do that can be lots of fun, yet don’t cost a thing or very little.

 Stroll Down Philosopher’s Path

 The Philosopher’s Path (Tetsugaku-no-Michi) is a stone path following a canal running through the Higashiyama district, lined with cherry trees.
 It’s a pleasant walk any time of the year, but is especially popular during early April when the trees burst into bloom.